MasTec: 1990s: Founding of MasTec

-On March 11, 1994, Church & Tower Group acquired 65 percent of the outstanding common stock of publicly traded Burnup & Sims, Inc. The name of Burnup & Sims was changed to MasTec, Inc., Jorge Mas Canosa became MasTec’s chairman and his son, Jorge Mas, was named president and chief executive officer.
+On March 11, 1994, Church & Tower Group acquired 65 percent of the outstanding common stock of publicly traded Burnup & Sims, Inc. The name of Burnup & Sims was changed to MasTec, Inc., Jorge Mas Canosa became MasTec's chairman and his son, Jorge Mas, was named president and chief executive officer.
 Mastec was now regarded as a “minority business enterprise,” publicly traded on NASDAQ under the symbol MTZ.

 21st century

 In April 2007, Jose Mas became CEO of MasTec.
 MasTec, Inc. earned total revenues of $3B in 2011 and, in addition to the MasTec brand, works under the following brand names: Wanzek, Power Partners, Precision Pipeline, Pumpco, nsoro, Advanced Technologies, ADVent, EC Source, Fabcor, Cam Communications, 3 PhaseLine, Optima Network Services, and Globetec.

 Executives

-Jorge Mas is the current Chairman of the Board for MasTec, and former CEO.
-He served as CEO from 1992-1997, and is the brother of current CEO, Jose Mas.
+Jorge Mas is the current chairman of the board for MasTec, and former CEO.
+He served as CEO from 1992 to 1997, and is the brother of current CEO, Jose Mas.

 Jose Mas is the CEO of MasTec.
 He was appointed in 2007.

 Robert Apple has been COO since 2006.
-Formerly, he was Group President for MasTec's energy service operations.
+Formerly, he was group president for MasTec's energy service operations.

-C. Robert Campbell has been Executive Vice President and CFO since October 2004.
+C. Robert Campbell has been executive vice president and CFO since October 2004.

-Alberto de Cardenas is Executive Vice President and General Counsel; he has been responsible for all of MasTec's corporate and operational legal matters and corporate secretary matters since 2005.
+Alberto de Cardenas is executive vice president and general counsel; he has been responsible for all of MasTec's corporate and operational legal matters and corporate secretary matters since 2005.